julien-muke/aws-ec2-terraform/README.md

 ## <a name="steps">☑️ Steps</a>

+1. Create an IAM User
+2. Configure Profile using AWS configure command
-* Create an IAM User, and the Access Key
+3. Create Terraform file (.tf) and write the Script
-* Build a Lambda function to handle the CRUD operations on the DynamoDB table
-* Use S3 to store and host the web application's static files (HTML, CSS, and JavaScript)
-* Create a CloudFront distribution to serve the S3-hosted static files with low latency
+4. Execute the Terraform Script
+5. Verify S3 Bucket is created

 ## <a name="quick-start">🤸 Quick Start</a>